Ease your depression symptoms.

 — Vilazodone (Viibryd).

 According to the Mayo Clinic, bupropion is one of the few antidepressants that does not cause sexual side effects.

 Tricyclic antidepressants were introduced in the 1950s.
 Like SSRI and SNRI medications, they modulate neurotransmitters.
-These include:

 — Amitriptyline (Elavil).